-Action Description Drop a Class from the Project Browser on to the <executable StateMachine&gt;&gt; Artifact</executable The easiest way to define properties on an Executable StateMachine is to drop the Class onto the Executable StateMachine from the Project Browser.
+Action Description Drop a Class The easiest way to define properties on an Executable StateMachine is to drop the Class onto the Executable StateMachine from the Browser window.
 On the dialog that is shown, select the option to create a Property.
 You can then specify a name describing how the Executable StateMachine will refer to this property.

+from the

+Browser

+window on to

+the

+<<Executable

+StateMachine

+Artifact

 Note: Depending on your options, you might have to hold down the Ctrl key to choose to create a property.
 This behavior can be changed at any time using the 'Hold Ctrl to Show this dialog' checkbox.

 Use and Connect Multiple UML Properties An Executable StateMachine describes the interaction of multiple StateMachines.
 These can be different instances of the same StateMachine, different StateMachines for the same instance, or completely different StateMachines from different base types.
 To create multiple properties that will use the same StateMachine, drop the same Class onto the Artifact multiple times.
-To use different types, drop different Classes from the Project Browser as required.
+To use different types, drop different Classes from the Browser window as required.